 - 1. Status as a degree-seeking student. - 2.
-Satisfactory completion of one of the programs listed in this catalog. - 3.
-Completion of a minimum of 60 credit hours.
-Fifteen credit hours of transferable credit applicable to the associate degree must be completed at St. Louis Community College. - a.
+Satisfactory completion of one of the programs listed in this catalog. - Completion of a minimum of 60 credit hours.
+Fifteen credit hours of transferable credit applicable to the declared associate degree intended for graduation must be completed at St. Louis Community College. - a.
 A maximum of four credit hours from courses numbered below:100 may apply as unspecified electives toward the associate degree.
-Credit hours below:100 may not be applied as electives defined by discipline, such as "science-mathematics elective" or "humanitiescommunications elective." - b.
+Credit hours below:100 may not be applied as electives defined by discipline, such as "science-mathematics elective" or "humanities-communications elective."

+- b.
 A maximum of nine credit hours in special problems courses may apply as unspecified electives toward the associate degree.
-Special Problems courses may not be applied as electives defined by disciplines such as "science-mathematics elective" or "humanities-communications - 4.
+Special Problems courses may not be applied as electives defined by disciplines such as "science-mathematics elective" or "humanities-communications elective" - 4.
 A cumulative grade point average of 2.0 (C) or higher.
-Credits from previously-attended colleges are not computed in the average. - 5.
-Missouri Requirement: The course requirements in federal and state constitutions and American history and institutions must be met by the satisfactory completion of one of the following courses:
+Credits from previously-attended colleges are not computed in the average. - Missouri Requirement: One of the following courses is required to meet the Missouri Civics requirement.